Poison Ivy II: Lily: Plot

 Meanwhile, Angela has found Donald's drawing of Lily and thinks that he is having an affair with her.
 Donald, already depressed since he saw Lily kissing Gredin, takes it out on Lily.
-He later claims that he is in love with her and tries to kiss her.
+He admits that he is in love with her and tries to kiss her.
 She is initially unamused by his attempts, but they eventually engage in sexual activity.
-They are interrupted by the door buzzer, Lily leaves and is soon reunited with Gredin.

-Not much later, Lily is invited for dinner with the Falk family during Thanksgiving and brings Gredin with her, which upsets Donald.
-After being asked to put Daphna to bed, she ends up in the hall alone with Donald and he forces himself upon her.
-She tries to stop him, but has no success.
-They are eventually caught in the act by Daphna; who runs away.
-As Daphna runs out of the home, Gredin sees the dishelved Lily and goes outside as Daphna is hit by a car.
+They are quickly interrupted though and Lily leaves.
+She soon reunites with Gredin.
+Not much later, Donald’s invites Lily to have Thanksgiving dinner with his family.
+She brings Gredin with her, which upsets Donald.
+After being asked to help put Daphna to bed, Lily ends up alone with Donald and he forces himself on her.
+She’s unable to stop him and they are soon caught by Daphna.
+Devastated, Daphna runs out of the home and into the street, where she is hit by a car.
+Lily, traumatized by what happened that night, returns home and destroys everything that has to do with Ivy.

-Lily; who is traumatized by what happened that night, returns home and destroys everything that has to do with Ivy.
-She then showers and afterwards, Gredin arrives at Lily's place to reveal that Daphna has survived.
-A psychotic Donald knocks him out before he enters Lily's room and attacks her.
-Gredin tries to save her, but Donald beats him up and tries to stab him with scissors.
-As Lily runs away, Robert approaches Donald and claims that the police are on their way but is thrown down the stairs.
-Donald then follows Lily to the roof and falls to his death.
+Gredin arrives to reveal that Daphna has survived, but a now psychotic Donald knocks him out before he enters Lily's room.
+Donald tries to attack Lily, but Gredin reawakens and begins fighting with him.
+Donald eventually beats him down and Lily runs upstairs.
+As Donald chases after her, he runs into Robert, who informs him that the police are on their way.
+Donald throws him down the stairs and follows Lily up to the roof.
+After a brief scuffle, Donald slips off the edge of the roof and tries to take Lily with him.
+But Gredin is able to pull Lily out of his grasp and Donald falls to his death.
 In the aftermath of the events, Lily contemplates dropping out of school and moving back to Michigan.
-However, Lily and Gredin say they love each other, and they decide to be with each other and Lily decides to stay in California.
+However, after she and Gredin admit their love for each other, Lily decides to stay in California.